• Skip to main content

 Thanksgiving seasoned turkey meatballs on a baking sheet.

-These turkey meatballs are decidedly more “Thanksgiving-style” than “Italian-style”, seasoned with thyme and sage, then smothered with caramelized onion gravy.
-Use dark ground turkey meat for superior flavor and tenderness.
+These turkey meatballs are decidedly more “Thanksgiving-style” than “Italian-style”, seasoned with thyme and sage, then smothered with no-drippings gravy.
+If you can source it, use dark ground turkey meat for superior flavor and tenderness.

 A collage showing how to make turkey meatballs step by step.